 Rickets is a childhood bone disorder caused by a deficiency of vitamin D and hence calcium.
 Rickets can often lead to softening and weakening of your bones.
 The skeletal deformities associated with rickets are due to poor mineralization of calcium and phosphate.

-Deficiency of vitamin D and calcium in adults leads to a condition known as osteomalacia.
+The deficiency of vitamin D and calcium in adults leads to a condition known as osteomalacia.

 - Premature birth or totally breastfed babies

-- Limited or no exposure to sun
+- Limited or no exposure to the sun

 - Having certain hereditary metabolic diseases